Surface Area and Volume of Cylinder — CBSE Class 9 & 10 Explained

 How These Formulas Are Derived

-Cut the cylinder along its height and open it.
+Cut the cylinder vertically and open the curved surface.

 The curved surface becomes a rectangle.

-Length of rectangle = circumference of base = 2πr
+- Length = circumference of base = 2πr

 Area of rectangle: